cbmr-data/cbmr-data.github.io/esrum/_sources/usage/transfers/internal.rst.txt

 ``N:`` ``/maps/groupdir/${USER}``
 ====== ==========================

-Note that these folders will be only created once you attempt to access them, provided that you have logged in using ``/usr/bin/kinit``.
+Note that these folders will be only appear once you attempt to access them, so running ``ls /maps/groupdir`` will not show your folder unless you have previously tried to ``cd`` to it, ``ls`` it directly, or similar.

-It is recommended to use ``rsync`` to copy data to/from the network-drives, as described below, but you do *not* need to use ``srun`` in this case, as you are already working in an interactive session if you followed the instructions above.
+It is recommended to use ``rsync`` to copy data to/from the network-drives, as described in the :ref:`s_rsync_basics` section below, but you do *not* need to use ``srun`` in this case, as you are already working in an interactive session if you followed the instructions above.

 .. tip::

-    You do *not* need to use ``--bwlimit`` when running transfers on a compute node.
+    You should not use ``--bwlimit=50M`` when running transfers on a compute node.
+This limit on the rate of transfers is only required when performing transfers on the head node.

 .. _p_transfer_network_drives_head: